 The park is a great place if you like walking.
 Three marked walks provide an excellent way to explore the park, and see some fantastic scenery.
 Bwllfa (2 miles/3.5km, wheelchair and pushchair accessible), Cae Mawr (2.5miles/4km), and Penrhiwllech (3.7miles/6km) trails provide options for all abilities.

-Should you want to take more time to enjoy all the park has to offer, or even use it as a base to explore other nearby areas such as Bannau Brycheiniog (the Brecon Beacons), the park offers accommodation in the form of caravan and camping pitches.
+Should you want to take more time to enjoy all the park has to offer, or even use it as a base to explore other nearby areas such as Bannau Brycheiniog (the Brecon Beacons), the park offers accommodation in the form of caravan pitches.

 Cynon Culture